crossbario/crossbar/docs/pages/gettingstarted.rst

 * 10    - defines the realm name as **realm1**
 * 11-30 - a single **roles** dictionary entry
 * 19-22 - permits to perform publish, subscribe, call and register operation in this realm

+.. note:: The above permission setting should only be used for  development purpose and not for production

 * 35-63 - **transport** dictionary entry.
-* 37    - defines the type **universal**.
-It is a special type where it allows  websocket, rawsocket and web server to use the same port.
+* 36-38 - defines the type **web**.
+It is a type of transport where it allows websocket, web services to use the same port.
 The Crossbar.io identifies the packet using its header.
-* 38-41 - it uses **tcp** and port number **8080** as its transport endpoint
+* 38-41 - it uses **tcp** and port number **8080** as its :doc:`transport endpoint <administration/router/transport/Transport-Endpoints>`
 * 49-61 - defines the web transport entry. each entry in the **path** defines a route to  HTML page.
 * 59    - This entry creates the nodeinfo page *http://localhost:8080/info* which was verified earlier.